WGBH-MLA/AAPB2/app/views/primary_source_sets/urban-crisis.md

 ## Teachingtips

 Collectively, the sources capture multiple layers of the urban crisis.
 The first three clips illuminate some of the structural causes of urban decay.
 The next three clips portray some of the symptoms by depicting bleak conditions in Newark, New York, and Boston.
 Several more clips speak to the rise in crime and the resulting anger and fear that fueled the War on Crime.
-The remaining clips lay out the contours of a political debate of the era: should tax revenue collected by federal, state, and nearby local governments be redirected to cities to address the problems of urban decay?
+The remaining clips lay out the contours of a political debate of the era: Should tax revenue collected by federal, state, and nearby local governments be redirected to cities to address the problems of urban decay?

 #### Background Information

 Before engaging with this resource set, students should be familiar with the following:

-- The rise and maturation of an industrialized economy in the US by the mid-20th century
+- The rise and maturation of an industrialized economy in the U.S. by the mid-20th century
 - Some understanding of the way power and responsibilities are divided between federal, state, and local governments in the United States

 <hr>